getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 The most likely scenario is the user's application crashes shortly after the SDK initialization.
 We have to ensure that we're not wrongly disabling the Sentry SDK.
 Still, suppose we detect that the app continuously crashes after x seconds of the Sentry SDK initialization.
 In that case, switching to the SDK Safe Mode might be acceptable to minimize the risk of the Sentry SDK being the root cause.
 Furthermore, our users will mainly be interested in the crash events, not other data such as performance or session replay.

+### Scenario 4: User's Application Crashes After SDK Initialization

 ## Option A1: [Preferred] Checkpoints <a name="option-a1"></a>

-TODO: Identify if info.plist and such is better than marker files.

-The SDK stores checkpoints via marker files to disk to identify if it completes SDK initialization.
-When it doesn't, the SDK knows it most likely causes problems.
-The SDKs should use marker files because checking the file's existence is significantly more performant than reading its contents.

-The SDK implements a retry logic to minimize the risk of wrongly disabling itself.
-When the app launched x times, the SDK retries if it can launch successfully.
-If it does, it goes back to normal.
-If it doesn't, it exponentially increases the number of app launches until it retries.
+As we must access checkpoint information during the application launch, we must choose an efficient way to read and write this information to not slow down our users' apps.
+Depending on the platform, we can use marker files or key-value stores such as [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) on Apple or [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) on Android.
+Marker files are more efficient than reading file contents because, for these, the OS only needs to check the file's existence, which is usually a system metadata look-up.
+We still need to determine which approach is the most efficient.

 The specification is written in the [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/).
 The specification might not work for all edge cases yet, as it can be complicated to get it right.
 We'll figure out the exact details once we decide to implement it, but it should cover the main scenarios.

-TODO: Update the scenarios.
+The spec uses marker files, which might be replaced by key-value storage depending on the platform.

 ```Gherkin
 Scenario: SDK version inits the first time